The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Court Proceedings: If the dispute escalates to court, ensure that you follow all legal procedures and respond promptly to any court notices.
 Your lawyer can guide you through the process.

-• Mediation and Counseling: In some cases, opting for mediation or counseling can help resolve disputes outside of court and potentially address misunderstandings.
+• Counselling and Mediation: In some cases, opting for mediation or counseling can help resolve disputes outside of court and potentially address misunderstandings.

-• Husband or wife can seek divorce on grounds such as cruelty, adultery, desertion, conversion, mental disorder, and more.
-This provides an avenue for applicant to legally end a marriage that has become untenable due to these reasons.
+• Divorce: A husband or wife can seek divorce on grounds such as cruelty, adultery, desertion, conversion, mental disorder, and more.
+This provides an avenue for the applicant to legally end a marriage that has become untenable due to these reasons.

-• Parties can claim maintenance pendente lite (during the pendency of proceedings) and expenses of legal proceedings.
+• Maintenance and Alimony: Parties can claim maintenance pendente lite (during the pendency of proceedings) and the expenses of legal proceedings.
 This allows parties to sustain themselves financially during the legal process.
+Parties can present an application to seek permanent alimony and maintenance post-divorce.

-• Parties can apply to a Magistrate for an order of protection if they are subjected to domestic violence.
+• Protection from Domestic Violence: Parties can apply to a Magistrate for an order of protection if they are subjected to domestic violence.
 This allows them to seek legal intervention and protection against abusive situations.

-• The Guardians and Wards Act, of 1890, and the Hindu Minority and Guardianship Act, of 1956, both provide provisions related to the custody and guardianship of minors.
-These laws ensure that women, as mothers, and men as father have legal avenues to secure the custody and well-being of their children in case of separation or divorce.
+• Custody: The Guardians and Wards Act,1890, and the Hindu Minority and Guardianship Act, 1956, provide provisions related to the custody and guardianship of minors.
+These laws ensure that women, as mothers, and men, as fathers, have legal avenues to secure the custody and well-being of their children in case of separation or divorce.

 • A wife is awarded alimony by the court, but her husband refuses to pay.